EvanJordan13/CyborgScout/README.md

 # Overview

-Cyborg Scout is a robust, all-in-one, cloud based scouting platform for FIRST Robotics Competition Events that allows you to:
+Cyborg Scout is a robust, all-in-one, cloud based iOS scouting platform for FIRST Robotics Competition Events that allows you to:

 - Select any event to collect data on
 - Collect data on a robot's capabilities (pit scouting)